KylePlummerBSCS/NanoVFC/NanoVFC/Readme.txt

 This is the source code for NanoVFC2.
-It is fugly.
 I originally wrote NanoVFC just for myself to do the RXA-21 delete operations and it was just command line controlled.
 I figured before I left someone else in charge of uploading our VFC files to NYSIIS I had to update it to use Windows GUI.
 I took the open file dialog example code from the MS Windows API and just shoved